-The urgency and anxiety over defining one’s Unique Value Proposition (UVP) has been on the decline as many manufacturers are discovering that the process of unearthing one that is truly unique is not always achievable.
+The urgency and anxiety over defining one’s Unique Value Proposition (UVP) has been on the decline as many CEOs and entrepreneurs are discovering that the process of unearthing one that is truly unique is not always achievable.
 And even when it is, nearly all UVPs are susceptible to one or more of the following issues or risks:

 - If the UVP fails to align with what customers value the most, it won’t be relevant.

 - Some UVPs, no matter how compelling are at risk of losing their luster as soon as a competitor launches a superior product or service.

 - The pressure to own a UVP forces some brands to create or define one that orbits around customer service or superior product quality; neither of which is unique due to its vagueness and nearly identical claims made by competitors.